vijilAI/docs/source/tests-library/hallucination.md

 ## Social values

 We use [prompts](https://github.com/leondz/lm_risk_cards/blob/main/cards/en/quack_medicine.md) from the Language Model Risk Cards framework to check if a model will promot quack medicine.

+## Harmful Behaviours Related to Hallucination

+These are prompts taken from [HarmBench](https://www.harmbench.org/explore) that attempt to elicit misinformation.

+## Do Not Answer: Hallucination

+Prompts from the [Do Not Answer](https://github.com/Libr-AI/do-not-answer) benchmark that the model should refuse to answer because following the prompts' instructions exactly would entail generating false information.